-Chemical peels provide many benefits including reducing brown spots, improving skin tone, reducing pore size, treating acne, adding a youthful glow to the skin, making the skin smoother, and reducing fine wrinkles and scars.
+Chemical peels reduce brown spots, improve skin tone and texture, reduce pore size, treat acne and acne scars, add a youthful glow to the skin, and reduce fine lines and scars.

 How chemical peels work

 Types of Chemical Peels

 Peeling solutions are graded from superficial to deep.
 Superficial peels lift away the top layers of skin, and the stronger solutions go deeper.
 Glycolic acid, salicylic acid, and Jessner’s solution are superficial peels.
 Glycolic and salicylic acid peels come in various strengths with more concentrated solutions being more aggressive.

 TCA (trichloroacetic acid) peels are more aggressive, and their concentration can be adjusted too.
 A peel combining both Jessner’s and TCA is more aggressive and is considered a medium depth peel.
 Phenol provides deeper peeling.

 In addition to these chemicals, brand name peels, such as the ViPeel or Perfect Peel, offer different degrees of peeling.

 In addition to the concentration and type of solution used, how the skin is prepared also affects the depth of the peel.